 - the need to ensure that our landscapes are climate resilient and support our regional communities, primary producers and economies to thrive

 - regional communities want a system of managing natural resources that not only focuses on the basics of delivering effective water management, pest, plant and animal control, soil and land management, but also one that supports broader sustainable primary production that’s thriving with biodiversity

-- new conservation and nature based sector sought greater support for ecological communities with thriving biodiversity
+- the conservation and nature based sector seeking greater support for ecological communities with thriving biodiversity

 - regional communities wanting less ‘red tape’ and a greater voice in decision-making, with local Board membership reflecting their communities